sofiahanim/skinlesionclassificationDermAI/README.md

 ## Notes

-- Update the `project-id` and `region` placeholders in `cloudbuild.yaml` with actual values.
+- Update the `project-id` and `region` placeholders in `cloudbuild.yaml` with actual values
-- The application will be accessible at the URL provided by Google Cloud Run (`https://skin-lesion-classification-[id].run.app`).
+- The application will be accessible at URL provided eg: `https://skin-lesion-classification-[id].run.app`

 ---